-Review of the applicable law in the light of current events
+Review of the applicable law in light of current events

-2020 and 2021 have been marked by numerous news and developments in the field: invalidation of the Privacy Shield, Brexit and new adequacy decision, publication of new Standard Contractual Clauses, EDPS recommendations, etc.
+2020 and 2021 have been marked by numerous news and developments in the field: invalidation of the Privacy Shield, Brexit, new adequacy decision, publication of new Standard Contractual Clauses, EDPS recommendations, etc.

 Data Legal Drive proposes to focus on the basics while deciphering the latest evolutions and their consequences for companies.

 The GDPR allows, at this time, the free circulation of personal data within the European Union without prerequisites or administrative formalities.

 The sending of data to a third-party country is possible when there is an adequacy decision of the European Commission (Article 45 of the GDPR).
 An “adequacy decision” establishes that a third-party country, through its internal legislation, offers personal data protection equivalent to that guaranteed within the European Union.

 Therefore, such a decision authorizes data flows from the European Union to the appropriate third country without requiring a transfer instrument under Article 46 of the GDPR.